thibmeu/ghpages/content/posts/chromium-dweb-url-scheme.md

 # Registering protocol handler

 The navigator API has, for quite some time, had the ability to [register custom protocol handler](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/registerProtocolHandler).
-This is how GMail can handle mail addresses URLs starting with `mailto:`, or your favorite torrent client can recognise magnet link with `magnet:`.
+This is how Gmail can handle mail addresses URLs starting with `mailto:`, or your favorite torrent client can recognise magnet link with `magnet:`.

 To register an IPFS handler, the code would be the following